 After a ten-year hiatus, Disney returned with The All-New Mickey Mouse Club, which had a format similar to Saturday Night Live.
 The all-new Mousketeers performed comedies, songs, and live skits.
 They also sang their renditions of popular songs.
 The reboot shared the same theme days as the 1950s MMC but altered it throughout the seasons.
-For instance, for seasons 1-5, Mondays were Music Day, but they moved to Tuesday during Season 6.
+For instance, Mondays were Music Day for seasons 1-5, but they moved to Tuesdays during Season 6.

 The 1980s revival of the show lasted seven seasons.
 Most famous Mouseketeers alums like Britney Spears and Christina Aguilera are from seasons six and seven.
 The All-New MMC ended production in April 1996, but Disney ran reruns until May.